-The District proposed to maintain the Maintenance and Operations (M&O) tax rate of \$0.8720 per \$100 value.
-This tax rate combined with the property value increase of 1.69% generated an additional \$558,000 in tax revenue.
+The District proposed to decrease the Maintenance and Operations (M&O) tax rate of \$0.8720 per \$100 value to \$0.6982 per \$100 value.
+This tax rate combined with the property value increase of .08 % generated a decrease of \$4,980,000 in tax revenue.

-State Aid increased \$294,000 as a result of projected changes in enrollment and average daily attendance.
+State aid increased \$4,981,000 as a result of the tax rate decrease noted above and projected changes in average daily attendance.
 When combined with the projected tax revenue, the District will receive \$8,926 per student in tax and state aid revenue.

-The Federal revenue budget had a slight increase of \$2,300.
-The District continued to budget the Qualified School Construction Bond (QSCB) subsidy in the General Fund Budget in the amount of \$262,300.
+Federal revenue budget stayed the same as prior year, which included the Qualified School Construction Bond (QSCB) subsidy in the General Fund Budget in the amount of \$262,300 as well as Medicaid reimbursements of \$250,000.

-The General Fund revenue increased overall \$1,050,500.
+The General Fund revenue budget increased \$527,700.

-The General Fund payroll expenditures increased \$1,516,600.
-The District was able to provide a salary schedule step increase with an additional \$600 per step for employees on the teacher pay scale and all other employees a general pay increase of 2.0 % from the midpoint of the individual pay grade.
-This increase was also due to transferring salaries charged in 2021-2022 by the ESSER grant that was used to maintain personnel back to the General Fund.
-The General Fund operating expenditures increased \$889,700 resulting from increases in property insurance, appraisal district costs, and safety/security budgets.
+The General Fund payroll expenditures increased \$1,932,000.
+The District was able to provide a salary schedule step increase with an additional \$900 per step for employees on the teacher pay scale and all other employees a general pay increase of 3.0% from the midpoint of the individual pay grade.
+This increase was also due to transferring salaries charged in 2022-2023 to the ESSER Grant back to the General Fund.
+The General Fund operating expenditures decreased \$84,750 resulting from decreases of 10% in school and departmental budgets.